The Japanese individual income tax year runs from 1 January to 31 December.

-If salary is paid in Japan by a local employer, monthly withholding of both national and local income taxes is required.
-The tax due on overseas payments of salary is payable when the tax return is filed, rather than through payroll withholding.
+If salary is paid in Japan by a local employer, monthly withholding of national income tax is required.
+The national tax due on overseas payments of salary is payable when the tax return is filed, rather than through payroll withholding.
 Two provisional payments of national tax are required in July and November if the previous year’s final tax liability (after the deduction of WHT) was JPY 150,000 or more.

 Tax audit process

 The tax authority of Japan is the National Tax Agency, and audits are conducted randomly.

 The standard statute of limitations under audit is currently five years, though this can be extended in cases of tax evasion.